Exploring the resort town of Pitsunda on the Black Sea Coast

 The mosaics, motifs and bas-relief dotted around Pitsunda display an eclectic mix of Georgian folklore intertwined with both contemporary and abstract designs, with nature and mythical creatures featuring heavily in the latter.

 Year created and artist not known

 Two notable sculptures were also erected within the compound, one at either end of the resort.
 At the bottom of the walkway that leads down to the beach, the sculpture Diving for Pearls (also called Nyryalschiki), was created in 1969 and depicts the beginning of the swimming season.
-At the other end of the beach, the rather stern-looking monument is dedicated to Medeya, a Colchian princess who helped Jason (as in the Argonauts) steal the Golden Fleece.
+At the other end of the beach, the rather stern-looking monument is dedicated to Medeya (Medea in the English spelling), a Colchian princess who helped Jason (as in the Argonauts) steal the Golden Fleece.
 There are several versions of the legend, but it would appear that Medeya and Jason were an item.
-According to the story, he later rejected her and she exacted her revenge by murdering one of their children, and this is what is depicted in the sculptor.
+According to the story, he later rejected her and she exacted her revenge by murdering one of their children, and this is what is depicted in the sculpture.

 Diving for Pearls (Created 1969.
 Sculptor Irakly Alekseevich Ochiauri)